norman/friendly_id/Guide.md

   end

-For more information, take a look at the documentation for {FriendlyId::BaseStatus}.
+For more information, take a look at the documentation for {FriendlyId::Status}.

 ## Non-unique Slugs